 UC San Diego

-Professor of Family & Preventive Medicine
+Professor of Family Medicine and Public Health

 John P. Elder, PhD, MPH

-Adjunct Professor of Family & Preventive Medicine
+Adjunct Professor of Family Medicine and Public Health

 Distinguished Professor of Public Health, San Diego State University